Financial Aid Frequently Asked Questions

 What will happen after I have completed and submitted my FAFSA?

-You will receive a Student Aid Report (SAR), a multi-page document that confirms your application has been received by the federal processor and reports back to you the information you supplied on the application.
-You will receive an electronic SAR at the e-mail address you listed on your application.
+You will receive an electronic Student Aid Report (SAR) at the email address you provided on your FAFSA, that confirms your application has been received by the federal processor and reports back to you the information you supplied on the application.
 You must review the data and make any corrections needed online.

 It has been a while since I filed my FAFSA application, but I still have not received my SAR.
 What can I do?